-Percentage of Properly credentialed teachers complete induction program 100 % Eligible Teacher complete induction program within eligibility period 100% Eligible Teacher complete induction program within eligibility period Data Year: 2021-22 Data Source: Voices BTSA list 100% Eligible Teachers complete induction program within eligibility period Data Year: 2022-23 Data Source: Voices BTSA list 100 % Eligible Teacher complete induction program within eligibility period Data Year: 2023-24 Data Source: Voices BTSA list Percentage of properly credentialed teachers (SARC) 100% teachers with appropriate permit or waiver credential Data release by the CDE delayed Data Year: 2021-22 Data Source: Local 80% teachers with appropriate permit or waiver credential Data Year: 2022-23 Data Source: Local 54% appropriately credentialed per federal criteria in 2020-21 0 missassignments Data Source: SARC 100% teachers with appropriate permit or waiver credential Data Year: 2021-22 Data Source: SARC
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percentage of Properly credentialed teachers complete induction program 100% Eligible Teachers complete induction program within eligibility period 100% Eligible teachers complete induction program Data Year: 2021-22 Data Source: Voices BTSA list 100% Eligible teachers complete induction program Data Year: 2022-23 Data Source: Voices BTSA list 100% Eligible Teachers complete induction program within eligibility period Data Year: 2023-24 Data Source: Voices BTSA list Percentage of properly credentialed teachers 100% teachers with appropriate permit or waiver credential Data release by the CDE delayed.
+80% teachers with appropriate permit or waiver credential in 2022-23 Source: Local data 54% fully credentialed and properly assigned per federal criteria Data Year: 2020-21 Data Source: SARC 100% teachers with appropriate permit or waiver credential Data Year: 2021-22 Data Source: SARC

-Action # Title Description Total Funds Contributin g 1 Induction Program Continue to implement the induction program for new teachers. \$10,500 N 2 Credential Monitoring Continue to review teacher assignments each quarter, to ensure that they are appropriately credentialed \$14,910 N
+Action # Title Description Total Funds Contributi ng 1 Induction Program Continue to implement the induction program for new teachers. \$3,500 N

-3 Highly qualified teachers Maintain a comprehensive salary package that attracts highly qualified teachers and high needs teachers \$584,059 N 4 Summer Professional Development If we provide high-quality summer training on our academic program and mission/vision, our teachers will have the skills and a clear why as to the work.
+2 Credential Monitoring Continue to review teacher assignments each quarter, to ensure that they are appropriately credentialed \$14,910 N 3 Highly qualified teachers Maintain a comprehensive salary package that attracts highly qualified teachers and high needs teachers \$919,599 N 4 Summer Professional Development If we provide high-quality summer training on our academic program and mission/vision, our teachers will have the skills and a clear why as to the work.
 This will set them up for a strong start with students in the fall, and coaches can return to this training as a foundation for coaching teachers. \$5,880 N 5 School Leader Training If we provide training for our school leaders in data analysis (both academic and culture) and differentiation strategies to support English learners and students with disabilities, they will be better equipped to coach teachers to address the needs of English learners and students with disabilities in the classroom. \$25,000 N